catid/supercharger/README.md

 # supercharger

-Leverage locally-hosted LLMs to write software for you.
+Leverage locally-hosted Large Language Models to write software + unit tests for you.

 Scripts are designed to run the Baize-30B model with 8-bit quantization on a cluster of multiple Linux servers each with two 3090 or 4090 GPUs using model parallelism.

-Code generation takes advantage of parallelism by writing candidate code and unit tests on separate workers.
+Interesting features:

+* Prompt engineering specifically for code, test, and evaluation.
+* Generates multiple code and unit tests for a given function signature, and tries any combination of them until one code+test pair passes.
+* Uses an evaluator to determine when the generated code is good enough to stop.
+* Unit tested thorough code cleaning to remove unwanted artifacts from the model output.
+* Executes the candidate code tests in a virtual machine to ensure it is safe.
+* Uses a load balancer to distribute work across multiple worker nodes.

 ## Setup the environment